-Genel has interests in two producing fields in the Kurdistan Region of Iraq, Taq Taq and Tawke, which generate material free cash flow.
+Genel has interests in three producing fields in the Kurdistan Region of Iraq, Taq Taq, Tawke, and Peshkabir, which generate material free cash flow.

-As at 31 December 2017, Genel had estimated net proven and probable (2P) reserves of 150 MMbbls net to Genel Energy.
-Net working interest production in 2018 averaged 33,700 bopd, and is set to rise from that figure in 2019.
+As at 31 December 2018, Genel had estimated net proven and probable (2P) reserves of 155 MMbbls net to Genel Energy.

-Taq Taq and Tawke remain low-cost oil fields by any global benchmark, and are set to be highly cash generative going forward.
+Taq Taq, Tawke, and Peshkabir remain low-cost oil fields by any global benchmark, and are set to be highly cash generative going forward.

 During 2013, the KRG completed the construction of its export pipeline infrastructure, giving it an independent route to export its oil production to world markets.